 2. Activates Vitamin D

-PTH stimulates the kidneys to convert inactive vitamin D into its active form, calcitriol.
-Active vitamin D helps the intestines absorb more calcium, ensuring the body has a stable supply.
+PTH stimulates the kidneys to convert vitamin D into its active form, calcitriol.
+Active vitamin D improves calcium absorption from the intestines, helping maintain adequate calcium availability for the body’s needs.

 3. Reduces Calcium Loss Through Kidneys